U.S. Stocks Slip on Mixed Batch of Earnings

 21st Century Fox added about 2.9% after reports that Walt Disney had held talks to purchase a large chunk of the company's entertainment business, though those talks have since cooled.
 Shares of Disney added 1.8% in recent trading.
 In 2013, media mogul Rupert Murdoch split his media empire into News Corp, owner of The Wall Street Journal and other publishing businesses, and 21st Century Fox, home to the major entertainment assets.

 Robust corporate earnings have helped push stocks to fresh highs in recent weeks.
-More than 80% of the companies in the S&P 500 have reported results for the third quarter so far, according to FactSet, with many reporting upbeat results on revenue growth.
+More than 80% of the companies in the S&P 500 have reported for the third quarter so far, according to FactSet.
+Many have reported upbeat results, especially among the energy sector, which is rebounding from a slump in commodities prices in 2016.

-"People put a higher multiple on revenue-driven growth" than companies growing earnings through cost cuts, Mr. Scanlon added.

-Still, not all investors believe the latest rise in equity valuations can be supported over the longer term.
+However, sectors such as financials and consumer discretionary, which include travel companies, have posted earnings declines from the year before, says FactSet's data.

 "What is slightly concerning to me is that much of earnings upside has come from energy and materials, and I don't know that environment will be sustained," said Marc Zabicki, president and chief investment officer at Bower Hill Capital Management.